 Website: https://www.ourfamilywizard.com

-TalkingParents built its brand on court-admissibility and unalterable records.
-They are the second-strongest "court-grade" platform behind OFW, with their own decades-long history of expert witness testimony in family court.
+TalkingParents built its brand on court-admissibility and unalterable records, with a long track record of expert-witness testimony in family court.

-Where it wins: Strongest claim to message immutability + recorded calls in a single package (Ultimate tier).
+Where it wins: Strongest claim to message immutability paired with recorded calls on every tier.
 Long legal track record of expert witness testimony.

-Where Kidtime differentiates: TalkingParents Ultimate is the most expensive single tier in the category at $353/yr per parent ($706/yr for a coparent pair).
+Where Kidtime differentiates: TalkingParents Ultimate is the most expensive single tier in the category at roughly $353/yr per parent — about $706/yr for a coparent pair.
+And because TalkingParents has no free tier, both parents have to pay to use it — whereas with Kidtime one parent can subscribe while the coparent joins on the free tier.
 For families that don't need recorded calls or printed annual records, Kidtime ships court-ready export + attorney access at a fraction of that.

 Website: https://talkingparents.com